Direct Importer of Extraordinary Organics

-Just as all coffee beans or Mazafati dates aren’t created equally, neither are all food importers.
+Just as all coffee beans or Mazafati dates aren’t created equally, neither are all wholesale food importers.
 Edem Food CEO, Alesia Timoshyna, believes that the quality of food is determined not only by how it’s grown but also by how it’s selected and traded.
-From the deserts of Iran to the rainforests of Nicaragua, Alesia seeks out the best organic food, offering indigenous farmers the tools, education, and fair prices they need to produce the highest grade sustainably-grown spices, nuts, coffee, tea, and superfoods.
+From the deserts of Morocco to the rainforests of Nicaragua, Alesia seeks out the best organic food, offering indigenous farmers the tools, education, and fair prices they need to produce the highest grade sustainably-grown spices, nuts, coffee, tea, and superfoods.

 Why Organic Is the Better Choice